-Summer is the season for traveling to new places in the warm weather.
-If you’re taking a road trip this summer, it’s important to make sure your vehicle is ready to go and keeps you safe on the road!
-With the wonderful sunshine of summer, comes hot summer temperatures.
-Before you pack the car up for that road trip, you’ll want to make sure your vehicle’s cooling and A/C system are working correctly.
-Your cooling and A/C system are key components in your vehicle in the summer months.
+Summer in Michigan means two things: road trips and hot weather.
+Before you pack the car, you’ll want to make sure your vehicle’s cooling system is working correctly.
+Your cooling system is a key component in your vehicle in the summer months.
 The cooling system controls the temperature of your engine, preventing it from overheating and breaking down, while also regulating the temperature of other components under your hood.
-Your vehicle’s A/C system manages the temperature inside the cabin to keep you comfortable while you’re driving.
-If either of these systems aren’t working properly, there’s a chance you or your vehicle could overheat this summer.
+It also manages the temperature inside the cabin to keep you and your passengers comfortable.
+If this system isn’t working properly, you risk your engine overheating and sweltering cabin temperatures.
 In the sections below, you’ll learn about the importance of each system and some warning signs to look out for.

-The cooling system in your vehicle regulates the temperature of your engine and other components under the hood.
-The cooling system flows coolant through a water pump located between the engine and radiator.
-Through the assistance of the radiator, cooler air is formed to lower the temperature of the engine coolant, which in return keeps your vehicle at a steady temperature.
-High engine temperatures can cause serious damage to your vehicle, so if any component of the cooling system is not working correctly, it needs to be serviced as soon as possible.
+Your vehicle’s cooling system regulates the temperature of your engine and other components under the hood.
+The cooling system distributes coolant through a water pump located between the engine and, with the assistance of the radiator, helps to form cooler air to lower the temperature of the engine coolant to maintain a steady temperature.
+High engine temperatures can cause serious damage to your vehicle, so if cooling system components are not working correctly, it needs to be serviced as soon as possible.
 Here are some of the signs your cooling system may need to be serviced:

-Temperature gauge is too high or too low.
+The temperature gauge is too high or too low.
 When everything in your vehicle is running smoothly, your temperature gauge will stay in the “normal zone”, which is the middle point between high and low.
 If your cooling system isn’t working properly, your temperature gauge could read too high or low.
 This could be due to a blocked cooling fan, or another component not working properly.
-If this happens, we recommend that you bring your vehicle into our service center at Graff Bay City, so we can give it a full inspection.
+If this happens, we recommend that you bring your vehicle to our service center at Graff Bay City so we can give it a full inspection.

 The vehicle heater is not working correctly.
 If the pressure of the air from your vehicle’s heater seems low, it could be a sign that your coolant isn’t moving through the cooling system properly since the heater in your vehicle utilizes the same coolant as your engine.
 It’s important to have your vehicle inspected by a service technician if this happens to be sure there is not a larger issue with the vehicle.

 Your coolant is leaking.
-You should stay aware of any leaks from your vehicle, however you can identify an external coolant leak by an orange, yellow, or pink liquid under your vehicle.
+You should stay aware of any leaks from your vehicle, however, you can identify an external coolant leak by an orange, yellow, or pink liquid under your vehicle.
 If you smell a sweet scent coming from your vehicle, you could have an internal coolant leak.
-In either situation it’s important to bring your vehicle in as soon as possible to have it inspected.

 Your engine temperature light turns on.
 A problem with your cooling system could result in your engine overheating.
 If your engine temperature light comes on, you’ll want to address the problem as soon as possible because an overheated engine can cause serious damage to other components of your vehicle as well.